 High voltage may not willingly be used for lighting or motors.
 Therefore, transmission-level voltages must be reduced for end-use equipment.
 Transformers are wont to change the voltage levels in AC (AC) transmission circuits.
 Transformers prepared voltage changes practical.
 The AC generators were well-organized than those using DC.
 This looks that HVDC lines are more capable than AC lines by seeing all the advantages of DC.
 Then, the initial cost of the HVDC substation is very high.
 Their substation apparatus is quite complicated.
 Therefore, for long-distance transmission, it is better than power is generated in AC.
 But, it is changed into DC and then again converted back into AC for final use for transmission.
 This system is economical and also recovers the effectiveness of the system

 By using a rectifier the A/C power may be converted into DC in generating substation.
 At both, the ends of a line in the HVDC substation or converter substation rectifiers and inverters are placed.
 The rectifier terminal changes the AC to DC, whereas the inverter terminal converts DC to AC.

 The DC is flowing with the overhead lines and at the user end again DC is converted into AC by using inverters, which are located in the converter substation.
 The power rests the same at the sending and receiving ends of the line.
 DC is transmitted over long distances because it drops the losses and develops competence.

 One system which has other than two converter stations and one transmission line is called a ‘point-to-point system’.
 It also is said a ‘two-terminal DC system’.
-Likewise, if a substation has extra than two converter stations and connecting DC terminal lines, it is called a multiterminal DC substation.
+Likewise, if a substation has extra than two converter stations and connects DC terminal lines, it is called a multiterminal DC substation.